Carlos Miguel Prieto’s Music for the World

 “I haven’t been under my own radar.”

-Prieto has been nominated Conductor of the Year for 2019 by Musical America Worldwide!
+In 2019 Carlos Miguel Prieto was nominated Conductor of the Year by Musical America Worldwide.
 Learn more here.

 Checklist for the Classically Curious